ApurvaBire/Machine-Learning-Mini-Projects-scikit-learn-TensorFlow-PyTorch/README.md

 `This repository contains three beginner-friendly projects that demonstrate core concepts of machine learning and deep learning using Python’s most popular libraries. `
 ### Main Packages Used

-◽️`scikit-learn` – Classical ML algorithms & preprocessing
+-`scikit-learn` – Classical ML algorithms & preprocessing
-◽️`TensorFlow / Keras`– Deep learning for computer vision & NLP
+-`TensorFlow / Keras`– Deep learning for computer vision & NLP
-◽️ `PyTorch` – Flexible deep learning framework for research & prototyping
+-`PyTorch` – Flexible deep learning framework for research & prototyping
-◽️`Matplotlib` – Visualization & plotting
+-`Matplotlib` – Visualization & plotting
-◽️`NumPy`– Numerical computations
+-`NumPy`– Numerical computations

 ---
 ##  Installation
 You can install all required packages using pip: